kagedwolf/weather-app/README.md

 # README

-> **NOTE: This code has been updated since was submitted.**
+> **NOTE: This code has been updated after it was submitted.**
+>
 > - BUGFIX: OpenMeteo was not being called correctly
 > - BUGFIX: Cache indicator code was accidentally removed
+> - Added drop-shadows to weather icons - pure white icons were invisible
+> - Helper method for rendering markdown - "About" page renders this readme
+> - Consistent route and controller action names
+> - Consistent use of flash messages
+> - Just for fun:
-> - Added the ability to clear location/session
+>   - Ability to clear location attributes and forecast
-> - Fixed typos
+>   - Ability to clear all cached forecasts
+>   - Helper methods for rendering weather icons and descriptions

 ## Requirements